 Mica-Tron Products Corp. routinely machines all grades of composite materials ranging from the well-known, moderately priced, high-pressure laminates like NEMA Grades G-10, G-7, or G-9, to the extremely costly polyimides, polyamide-imides and polybenzimidazole, (Vespel ®, Torlon ®, and Celazole®).

-Finally, our quality system (recognized and certified to ISO 9001:2000 and AS9100-B) gives you the assurance that you are getting the materials and finished components you expect.
+Finally, our quality system (recognized and certified to ISO 9001:2015 and AS9100D) gives you the assurance that you are getting the materials and finished components you expect.

 Composites are materials that are comprised of a minimum of two materials, one being a strong load-carrying material, known as the reinforcement, imbedded in a weaker material, known as the matrix.
 The reinforcement provides strength and rigidity while the matrix maintains the position and orientation of the reinforce-ment.
 The matrix can also protect the reinforcement from degradation and provide shape or form to the component.

 Composites include well-known materials such as concrete (gravel as the reinforcement, cement as the matrix), plaster casts (bandage material as the reinforcement, plaster as the matrix), and fiberglass bathtubs (fiberglass strands as the reinforcement, plastic resin as the matrix).

 For our purposes, the term composites is used to describe products made from a variety of reinforcement materials imbedded in thermosetting or thermoplastic resins.